1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Municipalities, state agencies, federal agencies, public educational institutions, non-profit organizations, and tribal governments.
+According to the current listing, eligibility includes: Municipalities, state agencies, federal agencies, public educational institutions, non-profit organizations, and tribal governments.
 Projects must restore or rehabilitate recreation infrastructure on publicly owned lands, going beyond basic or recurring maintenance.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.